-The Young bears are siblings and approximately 3 years old.
-They were probably the victims of illegal poaching and are thought to have been taken from the wild after their mother was shot.
-They were sold to the tourist trade and until recently were living in a small cramped cage at a roadside restaurant in Albania, where they were being used to “lure” tourists into the restaurant.
+The two young bears, Henk and Eso, are siblings and approximately 3 years old.
+They were probably the victims of illegal poaching, and are thought to have been taken from the wild as cubs after their mother was shot.
+They were sold to the tourist trade, and ended up living in a small cramped cage at a roadside hotel & restaurant in Albania.
+You can see in the pictures to the left just how small that cage was!

-Thankfully on the 16th May 2017, the bears were rescued from their miserable existence and are now being cared for by the International Animal Rescue Centre – Natuurhulpcentrum in Belgium (where our other 3 rescue bears; Carmen, Peggy and Suzy and the 4 ex-circus lions came from).
+Thankfully on the 16th May 2017, the bears were rescued from their miserable existence and are now being cared for by the rescue centre Natuurhulpcentrum in Belgium (where our other 3 rescue bears; Carmen, Peggy and Suzy, and the 4 ex-circus lions came from).
 The bears are now being well looked after, fed the correct seasonal diet, their fur is in much better condition and they have more room to move around.

-Pictured below, the bears enjoying life at the Help Centre, Belgium, where dedicated staff have been looking after them.
-They have ample area to move around in now and these images show the bears enjoying playing with recently felled logs.
-We can’t wait to bring them to the Zoo!
+Pictured below, the bears are enjoying life at the help centre in Belgium, where a team of dedicated staff have been caring for them.
+They now have ample space to move around, and, as these pictures show, enjoy playing with the recently felled logs.
+We can’t wait to bring them to the zoo!

 Just look at the difference after being at Natuurhulpcentrum for only a few months – they don’t look like the same bears!
 The two bears are very similar in appearance, but the keepers at the help centre have given us a few pointers to help tell who is who.
 Eso, the female, is smaller and has darker fur than Henk.
 She has a much darker brown face than Henk, who is lighter in colour.

 We are delighted to confirm that just after midnight on the 5th May 2018, the two new bears arrived at the zoo.
 They were unloaded, weighed and safely transferred to the indoor den of the existing bear sanctuary.
 Henk and Eso were left to rest overnight and recover from their long journey.